fhirest/.github/CONTRIBUTING.md

 ### Code of Conduct

-This project is governed by the [Code of Conduct for Open Source Communities](https://www.contributor-covenant.org/).
+This project is governed by the [Code of Conduct for Open Source Communities](./CODE_OF_CONDUCT.md).
 By participating you are expected to uphold this code.
-Please report unacceptable behavior to fhirest@tehik.ee.

 ### How to Contribute